 Chapter 3: Transformation The Chateau in the 18th century

-Christophe de Rosnyvinen, adviser to the Parliament of Brittany, completely transformed the castle and laid the first stone of the new elegant Château Régence in 1722, and had the north-south wing built.
-He demolished the towers, razed the fortifications, but kept "the old castle", the east-west wing of today….
-Inside, large lounges, reception rooms and richly decorated apartments...
-As for the park, it would have been created in the 17th century, under the direction of Lenôtre himself!
-But the Revolution is soon underway.
-The Castle, despite the resistance of the Marquis (a priori a sacred character), is sold as national property at a price of 16,040 F, on the death of the old man, at the venerable age of 84 years.
+Christophe de Rosnyvinen was a councillor in the Parliament of Brittany who completely transformed the Chateau.
+He laid the first stone for the elegant new Château Régence in 1722, and had the north-south wing built.
+He demolished the towers and razed the fortifications, but kept the old chateau, which is now the east-west wing.
+The inside featured large lounges, reception rooms and richly decorated apartments.
+The gardens were supposed to be designed in the 17th century under the direction of famous landscape architect André Le Nôtre.
+But the Revolution was soon underway.
+Despite the resistance of the Marquis (supposedly quite a character), the Chateau was sold as State property for 16,040 Francs when he died at the venerable age of 84.

-It was not until 1802 for the property to be returned to the family in an advanced state of disrepair… and 1818 for the General of the Empire Hippolyte de Rosnyvinen to have it restored.
-In 1854, the last Marquis de Piré, ruined, sold the property to the Vicomte de Nicolay, who then sold it to the Carron de la Carrière family.
-The latter undertook work, in particular the construction of the water tower and the chapel.
-In 1932, the estate was ceded to the Congregation of the Fathers of the Holy Spirit, which turned it into a training center, then a retirement home.
-History now joins the present… a new page opens for the Château des Pères.
+It was not until 1802 that the property was returned to the family in an advanced state of disrepair.
+It took until 1818 for French Empire General Hippolyte de Rosnyvinen to have it restored.
+In 1854, the last Marquis de Piré went bankrupt and sold the property to the Vicomte de Nicolay, who then sold it to the Carron de la Carrière family.
+The latter began work at the Chateau, notably building the water tower and the chapel.
+In 1932, the estate was sold to the Congrégation des Pères du Saint-Esprit, which turned it into a training center, then a retirement home.
+This brings our story to the present day where a new chapter is beginning for the Château des Pères.

-A family project above all, the Château des Pères is today managed by Julien Legendre who expresses his talents as a developer in a constantly evolving area, which promotes values of transmission, friendliness, well-being and innovation, values who are particularly keen on defending in order to make this extraordinary place grow.
+The Château des Pères is foremost a family enterprise managed by Julien Legendre who uses his skill as a developer in this constantly changing field.
+He fosters the values of tradition, warmth, wellness and innovation, all things he is keen on protecting to ensure this extraordinary place continues to grow.